 Hand in glove with difficulty breathing comes decreased energy.
-Your therapist will provide you with suggestions to conserve your energy, which includes prioritizing activities and making sure the most important tasks get done first.
+Your physical therapist will provide you with suggestions to conserve your energy, which includes prioritizing activities and making sure the most important tasks get done first.
 Plan your activities a week in advance so that you spread out your activities throughout the week.

-The mainstay of your post-surgical lung cancer rehab is exercise therapy designed to improve endurance and increase lung capacity.
+The mainstay of your post-surgical lung cancer recovery is exercise therapy designed to improve endurance and increase lung capacity.
 Your progress will be supervised and documented as you steadily regain your strength and endurance.
 You will be provided with exercises you can do at home.

 The key areas of exercise therapy for post-surgical lung cancer recovery include: stretching, aerobic exercise, and strength training.
 Stretching restores mobility in the chest and back which allows freer movement of the lungs and diaphragm.
 Aerobic exercise includes cardiopulmonary training on a stationary bicycle or treadmill.
 Even if you’ve never exercise before, rehab can help you with a tailored program to improve your function.
 Your program starts where YOU are in your condition and the goal is getting you back to doing the things you love to – or need to – do.
 Cancer rehab can help you get back to living.